Grigory Teplov and the Sodomy Case in 18th-Century Russia

 — Grigory Teplov, as reported by the peasants in interrogation in the sodomy case

-The testimonies of the other serfs who said they were harmed look almost identical.
-The Secret Investigation Office wrote up the materials in standard bureaucratic language and did not record the violent acts themselves in detail, focusing instead on what mattered formally: whether the sodomy happened on fasting days, and who knew about it.
+The testimonies of the other injured serfs in the file are largely alike.
+The Secret Expedition recorded them in standard bureaucratic language and did not describe the acts themselves in detail, focusing instead on formally relevant circumstances: whether the muzhelozhstvo took place on fasting days, and who knew about it.

-In addition, according to the serfs, Teplov followed a repeating script: he started with nitpicking, then moved on to threats of beatings, and got obedience — sometimes reinforcing the coercion with gifts.
+According to the serfs, Teplov followed a repeating pattern: first he grumbled, then moved on to threats of beatings and forced obedience; sometimes he gave money or clothes afterward.

-Finally, before filing their complaint, the peasants exchanged written notes so their stories would match and read as consistent.
-(All of Teplov’s serfs could read and write.)
+Before filing the complaint, the peasants exchanged written notes among themselves so that their statements would match and appear coherent.
+All of Teplov’s serfs could read and write.

 The next person named as harmed was 22-year-old Alexey Yanov, who served as a butler in Count Razumovsky’s household.
 After the assault, Teplov warned Yanov that if Yanov went to confession, it would be Yanov who would be sent to a monastery, while Teplov would suffer “no shame at all”.
 Despite the threat, Yanov still went to a Moscow priest, but “that priest told him to drop it as much as possible”.

 The fourth testimony was from 24-year-old Ivan Tikhanovich, a native of Little Russia.
 Teplov raped him in a bedroom in Razumovsky’s St Petersburg house.
-To push Ivan into obedience, Teplov assured him that in the count’s household such things were “normal”, hinting that it was practically a tradition.
+To force obedience, Teplov assured him that in the count’s house such things were supposedly normal.

 “And you, being a young man, can repent to the Lord God in your mind, and this is the same as debauching a girl, only among men – and in Count Kirill Grigoryevich’s house there are many singers and musicians, and where are they all to find girls for themselves, I think they debauch one another too – and it’s not only I who do this, others do it as well, only you keep silent about it.”